FlySpeed SQL Query

 Alternatively, contact your Oracle Database Administrator for the Oracle distribution CD.
 The standard Oracle Client is included in the Oracle distribution.

-I get the Initialization error "Could not locate OCI dll" while trying to connect to Oracle database.
+"Could not locate OCI dll" while trying to connect to Oracle database.
 What should I do?

 A: Make sure that "<OracleHome>\bin" folder is in PATH, and that some version of oraxy.dll, e.g., oci.dll, ora71.dll, ora72.dll, etc. exists in that folder or elsewhere in the PATH.
 For Oracle8, the OCI dll is named OraClient8.dll.
 For Oracle9, the OCI dll is named OraClient9.dll.